Editing Like a Boss

 A lot of people recommend reading stories out loud before any editing.
 I have to say, I don’t think it’s the way to go.
 My first drafts are such a big jumbled mess sometimes, there’s far too much to be done before I can start thinking about the finer points of rhythm and flow.
 Don’t get me wrong, it’s an excellent editing technique, but I think it’s best to save it until at least your second draft, so you’ve got something a bit more polished to work with.

 There you have it!
 There’s my (reasonably) foolproof list to make your stories great.
-If you’re a short story writer and you’d like me to help you out with your editing, I run a ‘Perfecting Your Story’ workshop.
-You’ll get detailed line edits on the story itself (up to 5,000 words) as well as a full editorial report.
-Following on from that, we’ll have an online workshop (maximum 5 people) where we’ll use various exercises to edit and improve your story before you send it out into the world.
+If you’re a short story writer and you’d like me to help you out with your editing, I offer a feedback and coaching service.
+You can choose to get detailed line edits and a feedback report, and also book a one-to-one coaching session.
 You can sign up to it, and my other workshops, here.

 Featured image from Pexels